johnsondarko3/gittrial/README.md

 # gittrial
-As a technophile student of IT & Computing and Electronic Engineering student.My mission is to be a pioneer in software development.
+As a technophile student of Electronic Engineering.My mission is to be a pioneer in  industrial Design and software development .